Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 ```

 To find a position we need:
-1. pool address;
+1. a pool address;
-1. owner address;
+1. an owner address;
 1. the boundaries of a position (lower and upper ticks).

-Since the NFT manager contract will be the owner of all positions created via it, we don't need to store position owner
+Since the NFT manager contract will be the owner of all positions created via it, we don't need to store position's owner
 address and we can only store the rest data.
 The keys in the `positions` mapping are token IDs; the mapping links NFT
-IDs to position data that's required to find a liquidity position.
+IDs to the position data that's required to find a liquidity position.

 Let's implement minting: